DioneProtocol/odysseygo/snow/README.md

 ## [Blockchain Creation](https://github.com/DioneProtocol/odysseygo/blob/master/chains/manager.go)

 The `Manager` is what kickstarts everything in regards to blockchain creation, starting with the O-Chain.
-Once the O-Chain finishes bootstrapping, it will kickstart C-Chain and O-Chain and any other chain.
+Once the O-Chain finishes bootstrapping, it will kickstart D-Chain and O-Chain and any other chain.
 The `Manager`’s job is not done yet, if a create chain transaction is seen by a validator, a whole new process to create a chain will be started by the `Manager`.
 This can happen dynamically, long after the original 3 chains are created and bootstrapped.